 Not the way researchers had originally envisioned.
 The effects of leptin were first clinically observed on a colony of mice in 1950.
 The mice ate all the time and became morbidly obese.
 It took until 1994 before researchers discovered it was the hormone leptin that was causing the problem.
 After receiving injections of leptin, obese mice dropped their fat and returned to a normal body weight.

 That clinical result led to supplement companies manufacturing leptin and promoting it for weight loss.
 There was just one little problem.
 Obese people didn't have a deficiency.

 The amount of leptin in your body is directly proportional to the amount of fat.
 As fat cells become enlarged in obesity, they release more leptin.
 Obese people have plenty of leptin, one of the reasons they're fat is because of leptin RESISTANCE in the brain.

 Here's how it works.
 Since leptin is an appetite suppressant, your brain needs it as a signal that it's full.
-When a normal size person eats a meal, leptin levels continue to climb until your brain eventually says "enough" and you recognize the feeling of fullness.
-Obese people are resistant to leptin, so they don't get that "full" signal and they continue to eat.
+When an average size person eats a meal, leptin levels continue to climb until your brain eventually says "enough" and you recognize the feeling of fullness.
+Obese people are resistant to leptin, so they don't get that "full" signal, and they continue to eat.